-The future of the fashion industry is now.
-The global pandemic of 2020 brought about massive change in the way consumers think and act with regard to buying clothing.
-Just four months into 2020 sales had fallen 79% from the same time the prior year.
-The industries largest ever drop.
+The future of the made-to-measure industry is now.
+The global pandemic of 2020 brought about massive change in the way consumers act with regard to buying clothing.
+Will it ever be the same?
+Just four months into 2020, sales had fallen 79% from the same time the prior year (see how much money major retailers lost due to the pandemic).
+The fashion industries largest ever drop.
 Alternatively, sales of sweatpants were up 80%.
-Now that the globe is slowly returning to normal, the fashion world is emerging a changed beast.
-With many companies offering work-from-home as a permanent option, the fashion industry may never return to its pre-pandemic form.
+Now that the globe is returning to normal, the fashion world is emerging changed.
+With work-from-home becoming a permanent option, the fashion industry may never return to its pre-pandemic form.
 Who’s going to need in-office attire?
-That being said, made to measure and made to order fashion is making a comeback and made to measure technology is enabling it.
+That being said, made to measure and made to order fashion is making a comeback and new made to measure technology is enabling it.

 If you’re running an online made to measure business, collecting measurements from customers is still a must.
 Though deploying tailors to customer’s homes is both costly and time consuming.
 Not to mention it’s only as accurate as the person doing the measuring.
 Which brings us to the idea of sending measuring tapes to customers to have them measure themselves.
 This is a bad idea.
 Consumers are notoriously bad at reading and following instructions.